CV

 BOOK PUBLISHING AND JOURNAL EDITING

-Senior Acquisitions Editor, Native American and Indigenous Studies; Global Borderlands History; Cultural Anthropology; Ethnography; History of Anthropology; Early Modern European History; General Nonfiction and Memoir of the American West (trade categories) – University of Nebraska Press, February 2008-
+Senior Acquisitions Editor, Native American and Indigenous Studies, Global Borderlands History, Cultural Anthropology, Ethnography, Linguistics, History of Anthropology, and Trade Nonfiction of the American West

-Director: Donna Shear
+Director: Donna Shear/Jane Ferreyra

 Acquisitions Editor, Western History, Political Science, and literary fiction and nonfiction, University of Oklahoma Press, August 2004-January 2008